-However, some other mixing and Bernoulli systems have slow rates of the decay of correlations, such as $|C_n|=\cO( n^{-a})$.
-Their statistical properties are usually weak, they exhibit \emph{intermittent} behavior \cite{PM80}: intervals of chaotic motion are followed by long periods of regular oscillations, etc. Such systems can help to understand the transition from regular to chaotic motion, and for that they have long attracted considerable interest in physics community \cite{FM88,Ma83,VCG}.
-We note that if\footnote{We say $A_n\sim B_n$ if there exist $0<c_1<c_2$ such that $c_1B_n\leq A_n\leq c_2 B_n$ for all $n\geq 1$.} $|C_n|\sim n^{-a}$ with $a\leq 1$, then even the classical CLT usually fails.
-In that case the system can be approximated by an unconventional Brownian motion in which the mean squared displacement grows faster than linearly in time.
-This may help to explain certain unusual physical phenomena, such as superconductivity and superdiffusion.
-In particular, for $a=1$ the mean squared displacement acquires an extra logarithmic factor \cite{GB,CDlorentz,SV}.

-An challenging question to ask is ``What are the main reasons that have slowed down the decay rates of correlations for nonuniformly hyperbolic systems"?
-It has been a mathematically challenging problem to estimate the rates of the decay of correlations for hyperbolic systems with singularities, including chaotic billiards.
-The main difficulty is caused by singularities and the resulting fragmentation of phase space during the dynamics, which slows down the global expansion of unstable manifolds.
+A challenging question to ask is ``What are the main reasons that have slowed down the decay rates of correlations for nonuniformly hyperbolic systems, especially for hyperbolic systems with singularities including chaotic billiards?"
+The main difficulty to solve this question is caused by singularities and the resulting fragmentation of phase space during the evolution of the dynamics, which slows down the global expansion of unstable manifolds.
 Moreover, the differential of the billiard map is unbounded and has unbounded distortion near the singularities, which aggravates the analysis of correlations: one has to subdivide the vicinity of singularities into countably many ``shells'' in which distortions can be effectively controlled.

 Even for strongly chaotic billiards, exponential upper bounds on correlations were proven only in 1998 when Young \cite{Y98} introduced her tower construction as a universal tool for the description of nonuniformly hyperbolic maps; see also \cite{C99}.
 Young also sharpened her estimates on correlations by combining her tower construction with a coupling technique borrowed from probability \cite{Y99}.
 The coupling method was further developed by Bressaud and Liverani in \cite{BL02} and then reformulated in pure dynamical terms (without explicit tower construction) by Dolgopyat \cite{CD,D01} using standard pairs; see also \cite[Chapter~7]{CM}.
 Dolgopyat's technique was proven to be efficient in handling various types of strongly chaotic systems with singularities \cite{CD,CDgalton,CDlorentz,CM,CZ09,D01,D04b}.